mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 addGenerator!(system; bus = "Bus 2")

-acModel!(system)
 analysis = newtonRaphson(system)
 ```

 Initially, `Bus 1` is set as the slack bus (`type = 3`), and `Bus 2` and `Bus 3` are generator buses (`type = 2`).
 However, `Bus 3` does not have a generator, and JuliaGrid considers this a mistake and changes the corresponding bus to a demand bus (`type = 1`).

 After this step, JuliaGrid verifies the slack bus.
-Initially, the slack bus (`type = 3`) corresponds to `Bus 1`, but since it does not have an in-service generator connected to it, JuliaGrid recognizes it as an error.
+Initially, the slack bus (`type = 3`) corresponds to `Bus 1`, but since it does not have an in-service generator connected to it, JuliaGrid recognizes it as another mistake.
 Therefore, JuliaGrid assigns a new slack bus from the available generator buses (`type = 2`) that have connected in-service generators.
 In this specific example, `Bus 2` becomes the new slack bus.

 ```@setup busType
 using JuliaGrid